monsoonmaelstrom/book2/book2.md

 “I don’t know,” I answer truthfully.

 “I know you don’t like to hear it, Hazel, but it really is different for you than it is for the rest of us.
-You expect the world to bow to your demands, and it does in ways that the rest of us could never dream of.”
+You expect the world to bow to your demands, and it does in ways the rest of us could never dream of.”

 I shrug and seriously debate whether or not to share the next thing I’m thinking, but ultimately I decide to.